nataliaKat/ordersApp/README.md

 # ordersApp
-a command line Java project for food ordering
+a command line Java project for food ordering (in Greek)